merfre/Hull_Microbiome_Cluster_Workflow/README.md

     "config/metadata_example.txt" -> "config/seq_test_metadata.txt"

-Next, in this same configuration file, edit the parameters for the software to your desired thresholds.
+Next, in this same configuration file, edit the options for which analysis steps you would like performed and the corresponding parameters for the software to your desired thresholds.
 Each parameter option includes an explanation of the parameter, default options, and options for adjustment.
+The current parameters in the config.yaml file are optimised for raw metagenomic microbiome Nanopore data.

 Full instructions for configuring this workflow can be found here: